-Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to three other schemes.
-All four schemes shared (and continue to share) similar characteristics.
-Where work is carried out that has a mutual benefit to all the Schemes collectively, the costs will be shared across all the Schemes.
-If one of the Schemes has no assets, the costs will be met by the other Schemes.
+Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to one other scheme.
+Both schemes shared (and continue to share) similar characteristics, such as the previous trustees, administration records and, on occasion, investments.
+Where work is carried out that has a mutual benefit to both schemes collectively, the costs will be shared across both schemes.

 Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer (or sponsor).
-However, in this case, the sponsor company was dissolved on 15 January 2019.
-In this situation, the terms of appointment set out that costs (or "charges") should be met from Scheme funds.
+However, the sponsor company is now dissolved and so does not possess any available assets to meet the costs.
+In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.